-We would love feedback from the community and hope that our blog posts will help researchers at LIBD and elsewhere.
-There are many packages and functions we don't know about, plus the R community is always growing.
+We would love feedback from the community and hope that our blog posts and videos will help researchers at LIBD and elsewhere.
+There are many packages and functions we don’t know about, plus the R community is always growing.
 This is part of our efforts to continue learning about R.

 The LIBD rstats club is committed to providing a welcoming and harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of website participants in any form.
 Sexual language and imagery is not appropriate for any venue related to this website, including blog posts, talks, workshops, parties, Twitter and other online media.
 Website participants violating these rules may be sanctioned or expelled from the website at the discretion of the LIBD rstats club members.